 However, it’s important to note that there are a couple of circumstances in which taxpayers don’t have a choice on whether to itemize or claim the standard deduction.
 Nonresident aliens are required to itemize and married couples who file separately have to choose the same method—one can’t itemize while the other claims the standard deduction.

-Some common itemized tax deductions include:
+Common itemized tax deductions

 • Medical and dental expenses

-• State and local taxes
+• State and local taxes (income tax or sales taxes)

 • Real estate mortgage interest